AbsaOSS/pramen/README.md

       # Date range to read the source table for.
 By default the job information date is used.
       # But you can define an arbitrary expression based on the information date.
-      # More: see the section of documentation regarding date expressions, an the list of functions allowed.
+      # More: see the section of documentation regarding date expressions, a the list of functions allowed.
       date {
         from = "@infoDate"
         to = "@infoDate"